 For seven years he served as Principal Bassoon of the Hong Kong Philharmonic and later he was Principal Bassoon of the Wheeling Symphony and Acting Principal Bassoon of the West Virginia Symphony.
 He has performed with the Pittsburgh Symphony Orchestra, the Baltimore Symphony Orchestra, and the Baltimore Chamber Orchestra.
 As a soloist he has performed with the Seattle Symphony Orchestra, the Hong Kong Philharmonic, the IDRS 2004 Conference Orchestra (Melbourne, Australia), and with several regional orchestras in the USA.
 His performances as a chamber musician have been heard in Germany, Hong Kong, Portugal, and throughout the United States.
 He has recorded for Musical Heritage Society, Hong Kong Records, Pickwick Records, Cambria Records and with the Baltimore Chamber Orchestra for Naxos.
+In 2018 he traveled to Spain to give a presentation at the International Double Reed Society Conference.

 Dr. Ewell completed his 14th year of service as an administrator in 2009.
 He was Chairperson of the Division of Music at West Virginia University for five years and subsequently served from 2000-2009 as Chairperson of the Department of Music at Towson University.
 During his leadership at Towson University, music major enrollment in the Department of Music has grown from 282 to almost 350 students.
 His efforts helped to secure more than $300,000 in additional funds for the Department of Music and more than $20,000 for the International Double Reed Society.
 In 2001 he also administered a successful conference for the International Double Reed Society that raised more than $40,000 in revenue.
 He has written successful grants to the National Endowment for the Arts and the Maryland State Arts Council.
 In addition, he played an important role in the planning of the Towson University Creative Arts Center Building Project and the securing of more than $1.5 million of new equipment and instruments for the Department of Music.
 He currently serves as the Graduate Director for the Master in Music degree.